BrandynLo/flask-tailscale-k8s/README.md

 | Tailscale Account        | Free tier sufficient → https://tailscale.com                            |
 | Docker Account           | Free tier sufficient → https://docker.com                               |

+# !!
+Security Note !!
+   Currently port 80 is open, HTTP only:
+- No encryption (plain HTTP)
+- No authentication
+- Port 30080 open on the worker node
+- No rate-limiting / WAF
+If you need to use encryption for further use of kubernetes cluster I have provided solutions (Cloudflare) due to limitations of free K8 from IBM.

 # Installation (Ubuntu/Debian)